Ecosystem-Infra/ecosystem-infra-rotation/docs/import.md

 ```

 Guidelines for updating [the expectations]:
-* If a test fails with a consistent text diff, add or update an
+* If a test fails with a consistent text diff,
+  1. If the diff contains ["All subtests passed"][all-pass] on all builders,
+     delete all `*-expected.txt` associated with the test.
+     The test runner expects no subtest failures when `*-expected.txt` is
+     absent.
-  `*-expected.txt` file in the same directory as the test file.
+  1. Otherwise, add or update an `*-expected.txt` file in the same directory
+     as the test file.
      The easiest way to do this in your local checkout is by [running the
      test(s)][run tests] with `run_wpt_tests.py --reset-results $TEST_NAMES`.
 * Otherwise, add an entry to [`TestExpectations` under the `unblock
   wpt-importer` comment][TestExpectations].
 The importer will file bugs later
   automatically, so there's no need to file and add them yourself.